dvdjlaw/Futurology-Topic-Clustering/README.md

-# Sentiment analysis for reddit
+# Reddit topic analysis of /r/futurology comments

-Analyzing reddit comments for toxicity
+Clustering and topic analysis of comments in the /r/ futurology subreddit